superpowers/docs.superpowers-html5.com/pages/en/6_scripted-behaviors.md

 ```
 class MyBehavior extends Sup.Behavior {
-  // Declare properties here.
+  // Declare properties here

   awake() {
-    // Put initialization logic here.
+    // Put initialization logic here
-    // this.actor represents the actor the behavior is attached to.
+    // thisactor represents the actor the behavior is attached to
   }

   update() {
-    // Put logic that should be executed 60x per second here.
+    // Put logic that should be executed 60x per second here
   }

 }